kuzzleio/kuzzle/doc/2/guides/getting-started/2-storing-and-accessing-data/index.md

 ### Search for documents

-One of the best strengths of Kuzzle is to expose directly and securely the search functionality of Elasticsearch.
+Kuzzle directly exposes Elasticsearch's query language in a secure way.

-We will be able to use the powerful query language of Elasticsearch to retrieve the documents we are interested in.
+We'll now use that to search for the documents we're interested in.

 First, we need to create more documents: